 1 Go to the computer that is set up with a wireless adapter that you want to add to the network.
 For many wireless adapters, you will use their configuration manager software and click a Scan button or select a Site Scan, Scan Networks, or other similarly named tab to do a site search.
-When the list of available wireless networks appear, you typically select Zoomxxxx where xxxx is 4 random alpha-numeric characters.
-Zoomxxxx is the SSID printed on the bottom label of your Cable Modem/Router.
+When the list of available wireless networks appear, you typically select Zoomxxxx-5G to connect to your Cable Modem/Router's 5 GHz network.
+If you do not see Zoomxxxx-5G then most likely your wireless adapter does not support the 5 GHz network, so click on Zoomxxxx.
+In both cases, xxxx are the last 4 digits of the CM MAC address.
+You can find Zoomxxxx printed on the label of your Cable Modem/Router.
 In the unlikely event that you changed the SSID from the default, select your new SSID.